Things to do in the Isle of Man

 Douglas Lighthouse

 Follow the steps down next to the Camera Obscura, and it will lead you to the famous Douglas Head Lighthouse.
-Operational since 1857, it’s considered quite a significant landmark.
+Operational since 1857, it’s considered a significant landmark.

 The walk down is pleasant, and the lighthouse is pretty impressive if you’re into that kind of thing.
 However, it’s the next spot on my list that makes this short walk down worthwhile.

-10. Discover a Secret Beach
+10. Discover The Secret Beach

 Secret Beach IOM